chik0di/schema-BusinessTrafficTrends/README.md

 - rma_item: Tracks returned items.

 - rma_status: Manages the status of return requests.

-Example Scenario

-Customer Experience with Warranty & Subscription
+## Example Scenario: Customer Experience with Warranty & Subscription

     A customer purchases a GlobalTech Smart Home Hub.

     The purchase is linked to the company, product_segment, and warranty_rules.

     They subscribe to a premium warranty plan via Stripe.

     Their subscription is recorded in the subscription table.

     Payment is processed using payment_method.

     After 6 months, the device malfunctions, and they file a warranty claim.

     The claim is stored in warranty_claim and linked to their product.

     If the issue falls under warranty_exclusion, the claim is rejected.

     The customer returns the product for a replacement.

     The return is processed in rma_item, and its status is updated in rma_status.

 This system ensures that warranties, subscriptions, and claims are handled efficiently while integrating Stripe payments and RMA processing.